project-gemmi/gemmi/docs/grid.rst

 The CCP4 format has a few different modes that correspond to different data types.
 Gemmi supports:

-* mode 0 -- which correspond to the C++ type int8_t,
+* mode 0 -- which corresponds to the C++ type int8_t,
 * mode 1 -- corresponds to int16_t,
 * mode 2 -- float,
 * and mode 6 -- uint16_t.

 CCP4 programs use mode 2 (float) for the electron density, and mode 0 (int8_t) for masks.
-A mask is 0/1 data that marks part of the volume, such as the solvent region.
+A mask is 0/1 data that marks a part of the volume, such as the solvent region.
 Other modes are not used in crystallography, but may be used for CryoEM data.

 The CCP4 format is quite flexible.
 The data is stored as sections, rows and columns that correspond to a permutation of the X, Y and Z axes as defined in the file header.
-The file can contain only a part of the asymmetric unit, or more than an asymmetric unit (i.e. redundant data).
+The file can contain only a part of the asymmetric unit or more than one asymmetric unit (i.e., redundant data).
-There are two typical approaches to generate a crystallographic map:
+Typically, a span of the crystallographic map is one of the following:

 * Covering a molecule with some margin around it.
   This is necessary for programs such as PyMOL that don't know about symmetry.